 UFC CEO Dana White confirmed there will be a UFC event on Korean soil in 2015.
-The event will be held in Seoul.
 As of yet no date has been announced.

 With the recent departure of Mark Fischer, Carr is taking on management duties for Asia, after Gary Cooke was named global managing director.

-Carr said in the interview here that the UFC plans to hold as many events in Asia in 2015 as it did in 2015.
-Two in Tokyo, two in Macau and one in Singapore, however they are also keen to spread into new markets.
+Carr said in the interview the UFC plans to hold as many events in Asia in 2015 as it did in 2015.

-While Car was unable to commit to listing Korea for a confirmed UFC event, he did say the country was a ripe target audience.
+While Car was unable to commit to Korea, he did say the country was a ripe target audience.